pmlegrand/BritishNationalCipherChallenge/README.md

 - 2004 part 8B (solitaire cipher; the key we have does not work)
 - 2005 part 8B (at the moment, solution is only present as an Excel worksheet)
 - 2012 part 8B
-- 2013 part 6B (a transposition cipher of some sort)

 For those who care about such things, these posters are missing: